General Policies

 Graduate College Leave of Absence

 Students may file a Request for Leave of Absence from their graduate program for up to two years.
-Forms must be submitted for Graduate College approval by the end of the fourth week of classes and can only be submitted if the student is not enrolled or has withdrawn to zero credits (see Dates and Deadlines for details).
+Forms must be received by the Graduate College prior to the Enrollment Census date and can only be submitted if the student is not enrolled or has withdrawn to zero credits (see Dates and Deadlines for details).

 Filing a Request for Leave of Absence ensures that you will not need to register for semesters in which leave was approved.
 To re-enroll (within the two- year limit), submit the Request for Reactivation.
 Any approved leave of absence does not amend the seven- or ten-year coursework completion deadline.